-As well as fish, our monitoring cameras caught this amazing footage of an otter hunting in the fish pass.
+As well as fish, our monitoring cameras caught this amazing footage of an otter in the fish pass.
 It’s not just the fish who are making use of the easy way round the weir!

 Other species we have recorded to date,

 Take a look at more footage and videos from Diglis Fish Window on our YouTube channel,